I am Francesco Ferranti and I am postgraduate student at Bath Spa University in Curatorial Practice.

 As a preliminary task of the module Research Methodologies, we were encouraged to write a brief text to express our research interest with an image and related keywords.

-Through my BA and MA in Classics, I became deeply fascinated by the concept of metamorphosis, either animal or human, as it is developed in Ovid’s Metamorphoses and by how in latin and green texts gender creates a dialogue with semiotics and identity politics.
+Through my BA and MA in Classics, I became deeply fascinated by the concept of metamorphosis, either animal or human, as it is developed in Ovid’s Metamorphoses and by how in Latin and Greek literature gender creates a dialogue with semiotics and identity politics.

 During my year as a potential Phd student in Classics at Bristol University, I developed a more narrow focus on gender fluidity in photography and performing arts, taking part in queer talks and events in different venues.